eddmann/eddmann.github.io/_posts/2015/2015-10-28-asynchronous-calls-within-flux.md

 ![Web API and Action Creator Addition](/uploads/asynchronous-calls-within-flux/web-api-and-action-creator-addition.png)

 However, there were still issues that persisted after this refactoring.
-Still the component and now additionally Web API, were the only ones aware of this action being carried out within the system.
+Still the component and, now additionally, the Web API were the only ones aware of this action being carried out within the system.
 At present, there was no way of providing the user with an optimistic representation of what the application state would look like - not until the response had been returned.

 ## Optimistic Asynchronous Calls